Things we Do

 Offering industry and municipalities total support in design, specification, evaluation, benchmarking and construction of wireless facilities.
 Isotrope uses carrier class signal propagation modeling software combined with carrier class drive testing equipment to provide clear and accurate coverage maps.
 Isotrope is equipped to measure, model and analyze signals both indoors and out.
 In addition, we assist communities in managing sensible wireless deployment; balancing coverage needs with aesthetic & zoning demands, more.

 Isotrope’s communications engineering team has advised start-ups and settled businesses on system requirements development, protocol design, development and testing of new technologies in radio communications, studio and transmission facility design/construction.
-Some examples of our work: Radio EPG project for NAB FASTROAD, RBDS protocol for proprietary application, wireless broadband drive testing for 7200 miles of a state’s roadways, improvement of a digital radio service’s encoding of country identification code within constrained data space, studio consolidation, HD-Radio facility installation. more
+Some examples of our work: Radio EPG project for NAB FASTROAD, RBDS protocol for proprietary application, wireless broadband drive testing for 7200 miles of a state’s roadways, improvement of a digital radio service’s encoding of country identification code within constrained data space, studio consolidation, HD-Radio facility installation, FCC regulatory compliance. more

 Broadband Communications For Rail